Search this site

 1) Instrument noise limits the smallest voltage that can be accurately measured.
 EIS uses a phase-sensitive detection scheme to minimize the bandwidth of noise that can affect the measurement, but this can only lower noise, not eliminate it.
 Noise in the measured voltage generally causes noise in the reported impedance.

 2) Real-world instrumentation always has some leakage of the applied signal into the measured signal.
 Explanation of the causes of the leakage is beyond the scope of this note.
-When measuring very small impedances, the voltage signal that represents cell current can be 106 times larger than the sensed voltage signal.
+When measuring very small impedances, the voltage signal that represents cell current can be 106 times larger than the sensed voltage signal.2) Real-world instrumentation always has some leakage of the applied signal into the measured signal.
+Explanation of the causes of the leakage is beyond the scope of this note.
+When measuring very small impedances, the voltage signal that represents cell current can be 106 times larger than the sensed voltage signal.Signal leakage error often models as a resistance in series with the “true” cell impedance.
+The apparent resistance value can be negative!

 3) Additionally, the cell current flowing through the cables connecting the instrument to the cell generates a magnetic field that can be picked up in the voltage sensing leads.
 This effect, called mutual inductance, is a function of frequency.
-Mutual-inductance error is generally insignificant at low frequency, and totally dominates the measurement at high frequency.
+Mutual inductance error is generally insignificant at low frequency and totally dominates the measurement at high frequency.
 The impedance error from mutual inductance generally models as an apparent inductance in series with the “true” cell impedance.

 Experimental Details

-All spectra in this note were recorded using Gamry’s Electrochemical Impedance Spectroscopy Software.
+All spectra in this note were recorded using Gamry’s EIS300.
 The Gamry hardware was a Reference 3000 Potentiostat/Galvanostat/ZRA connected to a Reference 30k Booster.
-Standard cell cables were used in a 4‑terminal arrangement.
-The current shunts were Empro Models HA-400-50, FL‑2000-50 and FL-3000-50.
-The latter two shunts required special connections described at the end of this note.
+Standard cell cabling was used in a 4 terminal arrangement.

 The Li-Ion battery we tested was a Gaia HP-602050 rated for 45 Ah.
 The super-capacitor we tested was a Maxwell BCAP0650 P270 rated for 650 F. Both tests used an intermediate state-of-charge on the device.